panda3d/panda3d-docs/programming/shaders/shader-basics.rst

 Using Shaders in Panda3D
 ------------------------

-Shaders in Panda3D use the ``Shader`` class.
+Shaders in Panda3D use the :class:`.Shader` class.
 When a shader is loaded, an object of this class is returned.
-This is then applied to a node using the ``set_shader`` method of the ``NodePath`` class.
+This is then applied to a node using the :meth:`.NodePath.setShader` method.

 Loading a Cg Shader
 ~~~~~~~~~~~~~~~~~~~

-Loading a single-file Cg shader is done with the ``Shader.load()`` procedure.
+Loading a single-file Cg shader is done with the :meth:`.Shader.load()`
-The first parameter is the path to the shader file, and the second is the shader
+procedure.
+The first parameter is the path to the shader file, and the second is
-language, which in this case is ``Shader.SL_Cg``.
-The following is an example of
+the shader language, which in this case is :obj:`.Shader.SL_Cg`.
-using this procedure:
+The following is an example of using this procedure:

 .. only:: python